MarioniLab/analysis_chimera_data/README.md

 additional_processing_analysis: additional work not covered by the other folders

-AML: code to reproduce results on AML patient data (Fig. 5 in preprint)
+AML: code to reproduce results on AML patient data

 core_functions_chimera_analysis: R scripts containing core functions to run perturbSuite for the chimera data sets,